 The suspension of limitation period applies to every mandatory limitation period and any other mandatory time period that is established in an enactment or law of British Columbia that governs when a civil or family proceeding, claim, or appeal must be commenced in the Provincial Court, Supreme Court, or Court of Appeal.
 The only exception to the suspension is builders’ liens, which were only suspended until April 14, 2020.

-The ending of the suspension periods means that time starts running again for any effected limitation periods.
+The ending of the suspension periods means that time starts running again for any affected limitation periods.
 Here are some examples to help understand what this could mean for you:

 - If the cause of action arose before the suspension started (before March 26, 2020), you can add 1 year to the expiry of your limitation period.